aplteam/Tatin/docs/FirstStepsWithTatin.md

 That way Tatin would find the package on your local machine even when they are not loaded as principal packages but just as dependencies.

-Later, when the package is ready, you could publish it to, say, the principal Tatin server on `https://tatin.dev`, and delete it from your local Registry.
+Later, when the package is ready, you could publish it to, say, the principal Tatin server on `https://tatin.dev`, and --- don't forget that step! --- delete it from your local Registry.

 A> ### Having the same package in more than one Registry